 The "Picture Mode" differs from Color Temp because Picture Modes are presets for only the basic image control values.
-The button sequence that navigates to the Picture Mode settings sub-menu is $5^{10} - 4 - 5 - 4$.
+The button sequence that navigates to the Picture Mode settings sub-menu is $5^{10} - 4 - 5 - 4$ .
 The values that can be set to a Picture Mode Preset are:

-Brightness Contrast Saturation Sharpness
+Brightness Contrast Saturation Sharpness Hue

-and select the ADVANCED menu.
+Open the Main Menu and select the Advanced Menu.

-Click down to the PIC

-MODE option and select it.
+Click down to the PIC MODE option and select it.

-SOURCE HDMI

-ADC ADJUST

-PIC MODE >

-COLOR TEMP ►

-OVERSCAN ►

-POWERON MO DDE ON

-LOGO SHOW ON
+SOURCE HDMI ADC ADJUST PIC MODE COLOR TEMP OVERSCAN POWERON MODE ON LOGO SHOW ON

-VERSION 7/30/09
+VERSION SMALL V 5.00 7/30/09

-Q U This is the interface where

-you will cycle through the different Picture Mode presets (Preset 1 - 4) and save your desired values to the chosen preset.
+This is the interface where you will cycle through the different Picture Mode presets (Preset 1 - 4) and save your desired values to the chosen preset.